-- a cash payment equal to 12 months of her or his then-effective base salary; - in the case of Ms. Spaulding, 100% of her target bonus the in effect; - continued health care coverage for a maximum period of 12 months in the cases of Messrs.
-Darling, Jedda, and Dhawan and 18 months in the cases of Ms. Spaulding, subject to cessation in the event that she or he obtains such coverage from a new source; and - full accelerated vesting of any and all outstanding and unvested equity awards held by her or him, except to the extent the award agreement for any such equity award contains an explicit provision to the contrary.
+- a cash payment equal to 12 months of base salary for Messrs.
+Aufderhaar and O'Connor and 18 months in the case of Mr. Baer of his then-effective base salary; - in the case of Mr. Baer, 100% of his target bonus then in effect; - continued paid health care coverage for a maximum period of 12 months in the cases of Messrs.
+Aufderhaar and O'Connor and 18 months in the case of Mr. Baer; and - full accelerated vesting of any and all outstanding and unvested equity awards held by her or him, except to the extent the award agreement for any such equity award contains an explicit provision to the contrary.